Every planar graph with $\Delta\geqslant 8$ is totally $(\Delta+2)$-choosable: Reduction techniques

 Otherwise, we decompose the directed cycle into (maximal) directed paths of the form $s_\alpha\to x_1\to \cdots\to x_p$.
 We then apply a similar approach to each of these paths: for $2\leqslant i\leqslant p$, we define $\gamma'(x_i)=\gamma(x_{i-1})$.
 Similarly, this gives a proper coloring.
 It remains to color $x_1$.
 Note that $s_\alpha\to x_1$, so $\alpha\in \hat{x_1}$ and $\alpha\notin\gamma(S)$.
 Therefore, we can take $\gamma'(x_1)=\alpha$ and keep a proper coloring.

 Since we consider a cycle, for every $\alpha$, the vertex $s_\alpha$ is the source of at most one such sub-path of the directed cycle.
-Therefore, color $\alpha$ appears in $\gamma'$ on at most one vertex of $S$, and the coloring $\gamma'$ is proper.
+Therefore, color $\alpha$ appears in at most one vertex of $S$ according to $\gamma'$, and the coloring $\gamma'$ is proper.

 In both cases, we thus obtain a proper coloring $\gamma'$ satisfying $\gamma'(x)\neq \gamma(x)$ for each vertex $x$ of the considered directed cycle. \end{proof}

 We are now ready to describe the generic way used to reduce configurations in this approach.
 The framework is the same as before: our goal is to extend a coloring of a subgraph $G'$ of $G$ to the entire graph $G$.
 To this end, we first identify some conditions on the color lists impeding the coloring to extend directly to $G$.
 If these conditions are not satisfied, then we can extend the coloring and we are done.